dk14/wolfram-mega/docs/traders.md

 > Note on Marlowe: ad-hoc receives in the middle of a contract have no semantics.
 They always have to be at the start since non-participation would trigger timeout conditions, which are meaningfully either refund or MAD-lock - due to money preservation itself.

-> Every "ad-hoc" receive in reality triggers its own contract dictating distribution of new collateral - there is no need to have dependencies between two.
+> Every "ad-hoc" receive in reality triggers its own contract, dictating distribution of new collateral - there is no need to have dependencies between two receives from same party.
+New receive from same parties - new escrow contract formed.

 ## Multi-party